-Comparison of cost of testing revenue for the years ending December 31, 2018 and 2017 are included in Item 8 of Part II of the Annual Report on Form 10-K filed with the Securities and Exchange Commission dated February 25, 2019.
-There was no cost of product revenue in 2017.
+Comparison of cost of testing revenue for the years ended December 31, 2019 and 2018 are included in Item 8 of Part II of the Annual Report on Form 10-K filed with the Securities and Exchange Commission dated February 25, 2020.
+There was no cost of product or biopharmaceutical revenue in 2018.